ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 As a result, most stock assessment simulation-testing work to date has used custom frameworks tailored to the particular needs of each study.
-The only available `R` package to interface with SS3 is `r4ss` [@r4ss2013], which primarily facilitates reading, processing, and plotting of SS output, but does not provide a simulation framework.
+The only available `R` package to interface with SS3 is `r4ss` [@r4ss2013], which primarily facilitates reading, processing, and plotting of SS output, but does not provide a simulation-testing framework.
 <!--TODO COLE: I like this sentence but not sure it belongs here.
 This paragraph is about linking R and SS3, not about what other people have done.
 One doesn't need R to use a generalized framework for simulation testing.
 Maybe better to argue that (1) no consistent framework exists, so people use ad hoc software, then (2) R is a good option for developing a framework b/c it is so common and r4ss exists.-->

 Here we introduce `ss3sim`,